bbauska/W3Cx-3of5/README.md

 <h4>Example #2</h4>

-Lots of data visualization tools and JavaScript libraries use the HTML5 canvas element for [Data visualization](http://www.creativebloq.com/design-tools/data-visualization-712402):
+Lots of data visualization tools and JavaScript libraries use the HTML5 canvas element for <a href="http://www.creativebloq.com/design-tools/data-visualization-712402">Data visualization</a>:

 <!------------------------------------------------------------------------------------------------>
 <!--------------- 123. html5 data visualization (146) ------------------->